LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

 </figcaption>
 </figure>

 Through this work, we make it easier to build sustainable research platforms, which helps pave the stairs to the shoulders of giants.
 The Linked Data Fragments server, for instance, is a reusable research platform.
-The LDF server and client can be compatible with multiple APIs, have multiple algorithms, etc.
+The LDF server and client can be compatible with multiple APIs, support multiple features, and use multiple, interchangeable algorithms.
-Through this work, only one "core version" is necessary, and many different configurations can co-exist, where support for different APIs and algorithms are simply pluggable components that are referred to within a configuration.
+Components.js requires only one "core version" to exist, while many alternative configurations can co-exist.
+Support for different APIs and algorithms are simply pluggable components that are referred to within a configuration.
 Since components and configurations are identified by a IRI, they can exist anywhere on the Web.
 Based on a IRI, the injection framework can therefore instantiate software, and wire its dependent components together automatically.
-We thereby leverage the power of the Web to simplify the reproduction of existing experiments and the creation of new ones.
+The power of the Web is thereby leveraged, which simplifies the replication of existing experiments and the creation of new ones.